teresaliu20/teresaliu20.github.io/_posts/2018-12-24-welcome-to-jekyll.markdown

 I plan to write regularly about the field of computer science, career advice, and generally my journey as a software engineer.
 Stay tuned for my first blog post!

-UPDATE: It's definitely been more than a few updates.
+UPDATE: It's definitely been more than a few days.
 I will be writing in the future, no worries!
 Just ping me to bother me about it so I feel bad for not starting my blog :)